All Episodes

 And they were there.

-And nothing stopped them that day from saying, Hey, can we take these with us?
+And nothing stopped them that day from saying, hey, can we take these with us?

 They didn't take anything with them.

-They just called back and said, Can you put another lock on the door?
+They just called back and said, can you put another lock on the door?

-So the FBI was in there in the very room where the you know, where all those documents remember the FBI sent out pictures showing everybody, see the documents, see the documents.
+So the FBI was in there in the very room where the, you know, where all those documents, remember the FBI sent out pictures showing everybody, see the documents, see the documents?

-Uh, they didn't do that with Joe Biden.
+They didn't do that with Joe Biden.

 I haven't even chronicled how many documents Joe Biden had at this point.